 - 'Driving out' at the tackle must be near the ball ie. 1 metre width either side of the ball.
-Players must not interfere with players on the fringes or past the ball who are not involved in the tackle/ruck. - Any player on their feet who has their hands on the ball immediately after a tackle and before a ruck forms ('jackal') is allowed to keep contesting for the ball even if a ruck forms around them.
+Players must not interfere with players on the fringes or past the ball who are not involved in the tackle/ruck. - Any player on their feet who is the first arriving player from their team ('jackal') may keep contesting for the ball even if a ruck was already formed or forms around them.
 No other arriving player at this point may play the ball with their hands. - These 'jackal' players have one shot at the ball.
-If such a player is driven off the ball by the opposition then their opportunity to play the ball with their hands has ceased. - To earn a PK for 'holding on', arriving 'jackal' players must: - o Be in a position of strength (on feet, with no hands or elbows past the ball on the ground), and - o Attempt to lift ball up, and - Survive the cleanout.
+If such a player is driven off the ball by the opposition then their opportunity to play the ball with their hands has ceased. - To earn a PK for 'holding on', arriving 'jackal' players must: - Be in a position of strength (on feet, with no hands or elbows past the ball on the ground), and - o Attempt to lift ball up, and - o Survive the cleanout.